COVID-19 (Coronavirus) Updates

 - Civil Rights, HIPAA, and the Coronavirus Disease 2019

-In Phase 3, many businesses are able to reopen.
-This site outlines the guidelines for reopening various sectors.
-As part of the Reopening Rhode Island initiative, the state has issued a variety of resources and guidelines for residents and businesses to follow:
+Additionally, as part of the Reopening Rhode Island initiative, the state has issued a variety of resources and guidelines for residents and businesses to follow:

 - COVID-19 Control Plan: Template (businesses must have a written plan to detail how they will prevent a COVID-19 outbreak.)

 - Rules to keep you safe at work